05/04/2021 03:00 PM House STATE AFFAIRS

 Homer, Alaska

-POSITION STATEMENT: Testified on HB 73.
+POSITION STATEMENT: Testified during the hearing on HB 73.

 REPRESENTATIVE BEN CARPENTER